semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 We believe that both technology leaders and individual contributors will benefit from reading this book.

-If you are a CTO or otherwise ultimately responsible for effectively delivering working software to customers, this book will provide you with a clear vision of what a reliable CI/CD pipeline to Kubernetes looks like, and what it takes to build one.
+If you are a CTO or otherwise ultimately responsible for delivering working software to customers, this book will provide you with a clear vision of what a reliable CI/CD pipeline to Kubernetes looks like, and what it takes to build one.

 If you are a developer or systems administrator, besides understanding the big picture, you will also find working code and configuration that you can reuse in your own projects.